‘The Intouchables’ vs. ‘The Upside’: Which is Better?

 Point 2: Agency in Female Characters

-I think the screenwriters of The Upside noticed this problem too, rewriting the Yvonne character to have much more of a purpose within the story.
+I think the screenwriters of The Upside noticed the problem with the female characters too.
+They rewrote the Yvonne character a tad to have much more of a purpose within the story.
 Though the brilliance of Nicole Kidman is still a tad underutilized, her character has a legitimate personality; she has no time for Dell’s BS.
 She’s stern, intelligent, and good-hearted.
 She actually does things!

-Unfortunately, Kevin Hart’s Dell does resort to catcalling for the new personal trainer character, but it’s a considerable improvement of the original, if still imperfect.
+Unfortunately, Kevin Hart’s Dell does resort to catcalling for the new personal trainer character — who this is The Upside‘s version of the Magalie character — but it’s a considerable improvement of the original, if still imperfect.
 An extra brownie point also goes to The Upside for having the woman with which Phil has an epistolary relationship be more than just a mostly unfamiliar face, she actually gets to share her feelings as well — even if they’re quite mean.

 The Upside gets the nod!

 Point 3: The Humor

 A lot of the same humor set pieces in The Intouchables are repeated in The Upside, which also makes The Upside feel a bit stale.
 However, the biggest problem is the use of Kevin Hart in The Upside.
 It’s Kevin Hart, so he gets a few solid jokes in with his usual manic manner.
 Yet there’s five or six times where the camera will just linger on Hart as he improvs for minutes on end.
 Not only are these bits completely separate from the film and should have only been on the Blu-Ray as deleted scenes, but they go on for way too long.
 It’s agonizing at times, especially with a catheter joke that goes on approximately 897 minutes too long.
 The whole film feels a bit more juvenile and a little too safe.